 Results of that collaboration are coming soon through African Electronic Literature Festival of Interactive Poetry - CoLaboArthon, collaboration on AELAIWC 2021 conference, Nigeria, and Climathon Belgrade. [more ...]

-CoLaboArthon is a framework/initiateve for rapid collective, and multidisciplinary research, education and collective creation of knowledge, collective awareness, ideas and emotions.
-Its outcome is a collective piece of art+research, usually performed for a social innovation.
+CoLaboArthon is a framework/initiative for a rapid collective, and interdisciplinary research, education, artistic and collective creation of knowledge, collective awareness, ideas and emotions.
+Its outcome is a collective piece of art+research, usually performed for a social innovation and change.

-Take a look at the newest CoLaboArthon Presentation (illustrated PDF).
+Take a look at the CoLaboArthon Presentation (illustrated PDF).

-CoLaboArthon is a new model of a rapid, but highly energized process of collaborative research and co-creation between (engaged) art and science, between cognitive and emotional, often addressing complex and wicked problems.
-Its collective space is trans-technically augmented with Colabo.Space ecosystem.
-It is a place for a multidisciplinary dialogue on emotional and rational level, and for finding highly-creative and emotionally-energized solutions and ideas through utilizing collective creativity and wisdom, through.
+CoLaboArthon is a novel model of a rapid, but highly energized process of collaborative research and co-creation between (socially engaged) art and science, between cognitive and emotional, often addressing complex and wicked problems.
+Its collective space is IT-augmented with the Colabo.Space ecosystem.
+It is a place for a multidisciplinary dialogue on emotional and rational level, and for finding highly-creative and emotionally-energized solutions and ideas through utilizing collective creativity and wisdom.